sofiacravo91-tech/Automated-Debt-Collection-System/README.md

 The workflow automatically reads this data and sends reminders through WhatsApp and email, reducing manual intervention in the collection process.

+To reduce the risk of WhatsApp account restrictions, the system applies operational safeguards such as limiting automated outreach to **20 messages per day** and using **contacts that previously had human interaction with the account**, minimizing the likelihood of spam reports.

 Customer data is managed through Google Sheets, enabling automated follow-ups, communication tracking, and scalable outreach operations.

 The project demonstrates how workflow automation can support fintech and revenue operations teams by simplifying the execution of collection actions.